 Natasha: Tell me about yourself.
 How long have you been writing?
 When you’re not writing, how do you like to spend your free time?

-Natasha: Your novella, The Taint, was published on November 8th.
+Natasha: You have a paranormal thriller in the works.
 Can you tell us a little about it?

-Natasha: Any advice for beginning writers that are trying to get published?
+Natasha: Do you have any advice for beginning writers that are trying to get published?